louiskwt/my_clipboard/README.md

 #### Description:

-Smart Clipboard is a chrome extension that allows user store the text they copied inside a clipboard in Chrome.
+Smart Clipboard is a chrome extension that allows user to store the text they copied inside a clipboard in Chrome.
 I decided to develop this extension because I had to do a lot of copy and paste at work and during online lessons.
 This extension, I hope, can help people perform copying and pasting more efficiently.

 Inside this chrome extension file, you can find a `manifest.json` files which tells chrome how the extension should behave and what files it should run or include.